loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 - applies the root Argo CD `Application`
 - starts the OrbStack domain adapter
-- when `private-nodes` is enabled, creates a default OrbStack Ubuntu VM named `private-node-demo-worker-1` for the manual worker-node join flow
+- when `private-nodes` is enabled, creates a default OrbStack Ubuntu VM named `private-node-demo-worker-1` for the manual worker-node join flow in the background
 - adds vCluster Platform navbar links for the Forgejo GitOps repo and, when `flux` is enabled, the Flux UI